 *Definition of Scholarly works: “Scholarly works shall include [but not be limited to] Journal Articles, Conference Papers, Theses and Essays, Textbooks (“Scholarly Works”).”

-To note, if you wish to change your answer to this question after your project has been approved you can submit an amendment.
+To note, if you wish to change your answer to this question after your project has been approved you can submit an amendment (See step 11).

-- Section D2 - Please do not complete the ‘declaration by the sponsor's representative’ section (this must be completed by the University).
+- Section D2 - Please do not complete the ‘declaration by the sponsor's representative’ section (this must be completed by the University after sponsorship has been confirmed in writing).

 Step 5 - Participant information sheet